chilin89117/MS04-08-Components1/README.md

 	* use eventbus in `main.js` to change `age` in the sibling without going through the parent

 ### `main.js`
+* Creates a new instance
-* Creates a new instance, an eventbus, with a method that emits an event to change `age`
+* Creates an eventbus with a method that can be called to change `age` by emitting an event

 #### End of Section 8, lecture 116.